coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Prerequisites:** Con 29.

-**Benefit:** The deity's damage reduction increases 5 and adds an alignment requirement opposed to the deity's alignment to bypass the damage reduction.
+**Benefit:** The deity’s damage reduction increases 5 and adds an alignment requirement opposed to the deity’s alignment to bypass the damage reduction.
 For example, a lawful good deity with DR25/epic would gain DR 30/epic and evil or DR 30 epic and chaotic.